Henry Dunlop: Royal Irish Athletic Club

-Dunlop become the key founder of the Royal Irish Athletic Club in 28 June 1872, set up to stage annual national athletics championships.
+Dunlop become the key founder of the Royal Irish Athletic Club on 28 June 1872, set up to stage annual national athletics championships.
 It was renamed the Irish Champion Athletic Club (ICAC) in November 1872, and an executive committee was formed, comprising prominent representatives of athletic and sporting clubs in Dublin, Ulster, Cork, Galway and Limerick.
 An avowedly amateur body, it adopted rules from English rowing which explicitly excluded from competition professional athletes, as well as mechanics, artisans and labourers.

 Lansdowne and Lansdowne Road

-After an initial meeting of the Royal Irish Athletic Club at Trinity College, the Provost of the College banned any further meeting on campus.
+After an initial meeting of the Royal Irish Athletic Club at Trinity College, the Provost of the college banned any further meeting on campus.
 Dunlop had to find a new home for his sporting endeavours.
 Writing in 1921, Dunlop stated: "I was therefore forced to look for another plot, and after careful consideration chose the present Lansdowne Road one.
 In conjunction with the late Edward Dillon (my trainer), I took a 69 year lease from the Pembroke Estate, paying a ground rent of £60 per annum, of part only of the premises stretching from the railway to about 60 yards from the Dodder.
 I laid down a cinder running path of a quarter-mile, laid down the present Lansdowne Tennis Club ground with my own theodolite."

 Some 300 cartloads of soil from a trench beneath the railway were used to raise the ground, allowing Dunlop to utilise his engineering expertise to create a pitch envied around Ireland.

 His lasting contribution to Irish sport was his founding of Lansdowne Football Club Lansdowne Football Club in 1872 and the creation of the Lansdowne Road ground, the home of Irish rugby.

 Until its redevelopment as the Aviva Stadium in 2006–10, Lansdowne Road was regarded as the oldest international rugby ground in continuous use in the world, the first rugby international (Ireland hosting England) to be played there having occurred on 11 March 1878.
 The redeveloped stadium, opened in May 2010, includes a suite named in Dunlop's honour.
 Lansdowne Football Club has played rugby union ever since at the grounds, being one of the most prominent and successful rugby clubs in Leinster and Ireland.